damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 `letsencrypt-auto` offers a lot of free functionality.
-For example, if you have a web server running Apache, you could add `letsencrypt-auto --apache` inside your webserver and have everything done for you.
+For example, if you have a web server running Apache, you could add `letsencrypt-auto --apache` inside your webserver and have everything done for you. `letsencrypt` targets primarily Unix-like webservers, so the `letsencrypt-auto` tool won't work fork Windows users.
+Check [this tutorial][letsencryptwindows] to see how to get Let's Encrypt certificates while running Windows.

 Since we are running GitLab's servers instead, we have to do a bit of manual
 work: